ttm/music/README.md

 This install method is especially useful when reloading modified module in subsequent runs of music.

+#### package structure
+The modules are:
+* utils.py for small functionalities (e.g. IO and conversions)
+    - this file also imports all the example functions available in the MASS framework.
+    These are in functions.py and include various synths, effects and utilities (envelope lines, etc).
+* core/ with basic algorithms derived from the MASS framework.
+Imports all from:
+    - functions.py: this file also imports all the example functions available in the MASS framework.
+    These are in functions.py and include various synths, effects and utilities (envelope lines, etc).
+    - classes.py: currently holds only the powerful class Being(), which will probably make the
+* synths.py have experimental synths not included in MASS
+    - *NOTE*: one whoud check core.V\* synths to know about both most simple and most complex synths available.
+    This module is very incipient compared to the MASS framework.
+* effects.py for effects on a given PCM sonic array
+    - NOTE: one whoud check core.\* for a number of effects, from tremolo and AM to spatial and spectral manipulations.
+    Again, this module is very incipient compared to the MASS framework.
+* structures/ for higher level musical structures
+    - such as permutations (and related algebraic groups and change ringing peals), scales, chords, counterpoint, tunings, etc.
+    -
+* singing/ for singing with eCantorix
+* legacy/ for musical pieces that are rendered with Music (and might be appreciated directly or used as material to make more music)
+* music/ for remixing materials into new pieces and for generating new pieces from scratch (with arbitrary parametrization)
+* functions.py, a copy of mass/src/aux/functions.py, imported in music/utils.py
+as 'from .functions import * ' but it should be integrated into music package more properly.

 ### coding conventions
 A function name has a verb if it changes state of initialized objects, if it only "returns something", it is has no verb in name.